14 March 2024 • 5 min read

 “In an attempt to proactively prevent victims of cyberbullying from self-harm and suicide, school children can now seek a protective order against their perpetrators.
 A minor (aged 10 and older) who is found guilty of cyberbullying can face a period of imprisonment,” says Toprek.

-She notes that despite various pieces of legislation being in place, including the South African Schools Act, the Cyber Crime Act 2020, the Protection of Harassment Act 2008 and the Child Justice Act 2011, government continues to see a rise in cases of bullying.
+She notes that despite various pieces of legislation being in place, including the South African Schools Act, the Cyber Crime Act 2020, the Protection of Harassment Act 2008 and the Child Justice Act 2011, the government continues to see a rise in cases of bullying.
 Additionally, the Department of Basic Education has noted an increase in the number of children committing suicide as a result of persistent bullying.

 “It is important to note that the state and educational institutions can be held liable for any damage, injury or loss suffered by a pupil.
 For example, if the school is made aware of a pupil being bullied but fails to intervene then the school can be held liable for the physical and emotional harm to the victim,” says Toprek.